spacetelescope/MAST_HLSP/PREP_CAOM/README.md

 + "check_paths.py"
 This script contains a number of modules to check user-provided file paths
 and potentially create new directories if they don't already exist.

++ "read_yaml.py"
+Read in a .yaml file and return the contents as a dictionary.
 ___
 ### /PREP_CAOM/resources/
++ "hlsp_caom_staticvalues.yaml"
+This file contains CAOM parameters and static values to fill them with for
+certain types of HLSPs.

-+ "hlsp_keywords_test.csv"
++ "hlsp_keywords.csv"
 This table contains CAOM parameter keywords, and a translation table for
 multiple sets of accepted fits header keywords.
 Parent xml elements are
 also listed for each keyword.

-+ "fake_hlsp_extensions.csv"
-This file contains a list of data file extensions to search for in the HLSP
-filepath and corresponding CAOM product properties to define for each.